battery-pulse/project-charter/README.md

 # Project Charter

 Welcome to the Battery Pulse Project Charter, your gateway to advancing battery technology through collaborative innovation.
 Battery Pulse is a robust, cloud-native platform committed to open-source principles, designed to meet the needs of the global battery community.
-Our platform emphasizes scalability, extensibility, and universal accessibility, empowering users to seamlessly integrate and innovate within an ever-evolving landscape.
 Join us in shaping a sustainable future, one contribution at a time.

 ## Core Principles